caseygrun/nbseq/README.md

                 conda install jupyterlab

-    d.
-Launch JupyterLab and follow the instructions below in "Usage:"
+    4. Launch JupyterLab and follow the instructions below in "Usage:"

             jupyter lab